Photography Fees, Rates & Prices in Singapore

 Rush work / Express delivery of photographs

 Photographers may have very inconsistent number of projects.
-There may be more job offers for a month and less jobs for the next month.
+There may be more job offers for a month and fewer jobs for the next month.
 Since every album will require a lot of time to work on, promising clients earlier delivery of photographs means the photographer has to reject other jobs in this period and thus the client has to pay more compensate for this.

 Having the breakdown cost for photography services listed as above, it is, unfortunately, not easy for most photographers to factor all of them into their actual photography fees - the prices will be enormous and thus unaffordable for ordinary people.

-This Photograph Is Not Free - it cost the photographer $6,612 to take it.
+This photograph is not free - it cost the photographer $6,612 to take it.

 Finding a photographer is like shopping for a piece of painting.
 If you appreciate art, you are likely to pay a good price for good work; if you simply need a painting to be hung on the empty wall, you are likely to grab the cheapest deal possible.
 Unfortunately, most people cannot appreciate art work and it is not their fault for having different interest.